Blackjacx/WWDC/README.md

    Duration: 22:56

    - **Intro**
-     - App clips provide entry points to your users to experience your app with minimal friction.
+     - App Clips provide entry points to your users to experience your app with minimal friction.
-     - Use deep-linked navigation to present the app clip
+     - Use deep-linked navigation to present the App Clip
    - **User Quest**
      - User is in a smoothie shop.
 They see an NFC tag and tap it using the phone.
      - An app clip shows up on the phone's lockscreen with summarized detail about that smoothie.